For poker lovers worldwide, bluffing is a critical weapon in their armoury; they use it to gain a psychological edge over their opponents.

 It is also vital to observe your opponents’ image and habits.

-In the same light, you should try your level best to hide your poker tells from your opponents.
-While playing at a crypto casino is easier as you cannot physically see your opponents, their tells could surface in the length of time that they take when making decisions.
+In the same light, you should try your best to hide your poker tells from your opponents.
+While playing at a crypto casino is easier as you cannot physically see your opponents, their tells could surface in the time they take to make decisions.

 Six Great Bluffing Strategies